GUIDE RATING

 This is a set of builds for Naga Siren.
 I love illusion based heroes, and Siren is one of the more versatile ones.
 Each build gets it's own minisection for you to check out, so consider this an anti-alt-tab guide.
 They are sourced from the various Dota scenes and my personal experience.
 The formatting for this guide is matched heavily with my Faceless Void guide, which you can check out if you play him.

-Naga Siren is one of the most versatile and outright strongest heros in the game.
-No matter how you slice her (stats, skills, armor/movespeed, ultimate, winrate) she is a fantastic hero capable of fulfilling any role from 1-5.
+Naga Siren is one of the most versatile heroes in the game.
+No matter how you slice her (stats, skills, armor/movespeed, ultimate, utility) she is a fantastic hero capable of fulfilling any role from 1-5.

 Siren is relatively tanky (2.3 strength gain on an agility carry, 5 starting armor, easy get-out-of-jail-free ulti, illusions to dodge/confuse stuns), a strong pusher/teamfighter with an awesome setup/getaway ulti, and a great laner.
 She has a very strong single target initiation in the form of Ensnare, which helps secure early kills and makes her an effective Blink/invis/BKB hero counter.
 She's a hero that not only likes level 16 but has the stats and scaling to take it to 25.